Skip to main content

 Marketing & Comms.
 Consultant

-Natalia is a Colombian and Canadian citizen who migrated to Canada in 2009 to pursue higher education attending college to become a veterinary assistant.
-She worked in that industry for 6 years, and during that time, she developed a passion for animal advocacy and fundraising, which led her to pursue a second career in public relations.
-Her goal was to broaden her skillset in this field to continue working for animals’ welfare and their well-being.
+Natalia is a dual citizen of Colombia and Canada who moved to Canada in 2009 to pursue higher education, attending college to become a veterinary assistant.
+She worked in the veterinary industry for six years, during which time she developed a passion for animal advocacy and fundraising.
+This passion led her to pursue a second career in public relations, aiming to broaden her skillset to continue advocating for animal welfare and well-being.

 • Sarah English